 The APRIL Summer Colloquium has been offered for over thirty years.
 It brings together 10-15 participants (scholars in the humanities and social sciences, clergy, artists, activists, community leaders, and others) who work on vital contemporary questions about religious life and social justice.
-Participants are offered an opportunity for in-depth scholarly exploration of commonalities and differences.
-By creating an environment conducive to research, open reflection, and scholarly inquiry, participants are encouraged to learn from others who have studied different or convergent topics, bringing perspectives from their different fields.
+Participants are offered an opportunity for in-depth exploration of commonalities and differences.
+By creating an environment conducive to research, open reflection, and dialogue, participants are encouraged to learn from others who have studied different or convergent topics, bringing perspectives from their different fields.

 Since 2012, CrossCurrents has partnered with Auburn Seminary in continuing this program.